chinamike65/hugo-tuolesi/content/book4/book4en.md

 Why is this?
 Queen Yong Zengfa said that in the past life of this couple, his wife was a man, and he bought a calf, and this calf was her current husband.

-After two years of good raising, the calf grew up and could plow the fields, so I beat it and scold it every day and let it work.
+After two years of good raising, the calf grew up and could plow the fields, so I beat it and scold it every day and made it work.

 Because two people had fate in the past life, the present life is compared, and it is easy to come together.